Financing Commercial Real Estate

 In the event that you’re using your own contractor to finish out the unit, the lender will want to see and approve the construction contracts.
 They will also require a strict accounting of all monies paid out for the construction.
 They will also require construction lien holdbacks until the time for liens has expired.
 They will require that all contractors, plumbers, and electricians etc. be licensed and insured.
 They will also strictly require that all building permits and permissions be in place and properly closed before final advance.

 Keep every single bill, invoice and contract!
-If possible scan it and store copies electronically in a special file on your computer so you have a backup!
 Keep evidence of payment whether it’s a cheque or a credit card receipt and be prepared to submit it!

 I sincerely hope that this article has been of some assistance to you.
 The process of financing a commercial real estate purchase is complex, but, armed with advance understanding of the process and with the assistance of a competent commercial real estate broker, a competent accountant, and a competent commercial real estate lawyer - the path can be reasonably smooth.